thriveweb/cordner/content/pages/contact.md

 phone: (07) 5504 5700
 email: info@cordner.com.au
 ---
-We want to get to know you, start a conversation with us.

-Talk to one of our experts today!
+We want to get to know you, talk to one of our experts today!

 ![null](/images/uploads/main-our-team80.jpg)